local-first-web/relay/README.md

 [![diagram](./images/relay-introduction.png)](https://raw.githubusercontent.com/local-first-web/relay/master/images/relay-introduction.png)

-If Bob is interested in the same documentId or documentIds, each will receive an `Introduction` message with the other's userName.
+If Bob is interested in the same documentId or documentIds, each will receive an `Introduction` message with the other's peerId.
 They can then use that information to connect.

 ### 2. Connection